avflesch/Memetix/README.md

-# 🧠 Mementia: Sentient Memetic Intelligence Platform
+# 🧠 Memetix: Sentient Memetic Intelligence Platform

 ## 🌐 Project Vision
-**Mementia** represents the cutting-edge convergence of artificial intelligence, cultural linguistics, and memetic intelligence.
+**Memetix** represents the cutting-edge convergence of artificial intelligence, cultural linguistics, and memetic intelligence.
 Our platform goes beyond traditional natural language processing to decode the complex, evolving landscape of digital communication.
 We envision a future where AI can not only understand but actively participate in the evolution of cultural consciousness through memetic analysis and synthesis.

 ## 🎯 Mission Statement
 Our mission is to bridge the gap between artificial intelligence and cultural understanding.
-Mementia aims to create a new paradigm of AI systems that can:
+Memetix aims to create a new paradigm of AI systems that can:
 - Decode the intricate layers of meaning embedded in cultural expressions
 - Map the flow of ideas across digital networks in real-time
 - Predict emerging cultural patterns before they manifest
 - Contribute to the collective intelligence of human networks

 ## 🔬 Core Philosophical Premise
 Memes are consciousness in motion - they capture lightning bolts of human insight and release them across networks of minds, evolving as they propagate.
-Mementia aims to develop sentient AI agents capable of:
+Memetix aims to develop sentient AI agents capable of:
 - 🧩 **Deep Memetic Decoding**: Understanding multi-layered cultural references and their interconnections
 - 🌍 **Cultural Intelligence Mapping**: Tracking the flow and evolution of ideas across digital spaces
 - 🔮 **Predictive Trend Analysis**: Forecasting cultural shifts through memetic pattern recognition